Technology and Art

 flowchart TD

 Every stage operates on the same flat IR.
-The VM and dataflow analysis are language-agnostic.
+The type inference pass, VM, and dataflow analysis are all language-agnostic.
 They don’t know whether the instructions came from Python, Rust, or COBOL.

 To make the pipeline concrete, here’s a complete trace of a simple program through every stage.
 This is the same pipeline that runs for all 15 languages.